-Reports indicate the new-generation Volkswagen Golf will, for the most part, be unavailable in the U.S. Only its Golf R variant will make its way here.
-Reports also indicate a redesigned version of the Golf’s spinoff GTI will also be a part of the U.S. lineup when it arrives in 2021.
+Reports indicate the redesigned Volkswagen Golf will, for the most part, be unavailable in the U.S. Only its Golf R variant will make its way here.
+However, recent reports also indicate a redesigned version of the GTI will also be a part of the U.S. lineup when it arrives in 2021.

-These images show off the same general proportions but with a harder slope near the front of the hood that results in a thinner grille and more compact wraparound headlights.
-Around back, VW tried hiding the taillights with its famed pasties, but the outline of the lights pushes through to reveal thinner, more angular units.
+Images for the next GTI show the same general proportions as the current car but with a harder slope near the front of the hood that results in a thinner grille and more compact wraparound headlights.
+Around back, the lights sport thinner, more angular units.
 The GTI will spice up this design with performance wheels, a more aggressive front bumper and air inlets, and a sportier rear bumper.

-A veil of secrecy lies over the 2021 VW GTI’s interior, but the new-generation Jetta GLI may give us a glimpse at what we can expect.
-The new Jetta GLI gained a clean cabin with very few knobs and buttons cluttering things up, an available LCD gauge cluster, and an available 8-inch touchscreen infotainment system.
-Of course, we expect the 2021 GTI’s to also boast many of the Jetta GLI’s sporty touches, like heavier seat bolstering, a flat-bottom steering wheel, red ambient lighting and contrast stitching, and more.
+The 2021 VW GTI’s interior takes its cues fromt the latest Jetta GLI.
+Like the GLI, the GTI gains a clean cabin with very few knobs and buttons cluttering things up, an available LCD gauge cluster, and an larger touchscreen infotainment system.
+It also boasts many of the Jetta GLI’s sporty touches, like heavier seat bolstering, a flat-bottom steering wheel, red ambient lighting and contrast stitching, and more.